 This school was established in 1966 by the Benedictine order of the Sisters of the Good Samaritans.
-This order had acquired the property “Regenbah” in 1927 at which time they established a novitiate and chapel on the site.
-When it started it had 65 students.
+This order had acquired the property Regenbah in 1927 at which time they established a novitiate and chapel on the site.

-“Regenbah” was built by Edgar Olley Jones as his family home shortly after the land was purchased in 1904.
+The house around which the College was built was Regenbah that had been built by Edgar Olley Jones as his family home shortly after the land was purchased in 1904.
 The house was designed by the architect George Sydney Jones – who was the brother of E O Jones wife, Florence.
 Mr Jones was a hotel keeper in Epping and later became the licensee of the Pennant Hills Hotel.
 They had two daughters.
 Mr & Mrs Jones employed in their home 3 live in maids, a cook, a house maid, a parlour maid, a stable hand and a full time gardener but found it difficult to retain staff because of the isolation of the property .

-In 2019 the school took out a long term lease from the National Trust of the adjourning Blackwood Reserve to use for environmental studies
+During the early decades of the twentieth century the school regularly had students attending the Beecroft Forum.
+In 2019 the school took out a long term lease from the National Trust of the adjourning Blackwood Reserve to use for environmental studies.

 H Barker & M Elven, Houses of Hornsby Shire Vol 1 (Hornsby Shire Historical Society, Hornsby, 1989) p 83